Birth Injury Attorneys in Wilkes-Barre

 While rare, judges sometimes award punitive damages in birth injury cases if there is evidence of gross negligence or intentional malice.
 These damages punish the doctor or hospital for its wrongdoing, instead of compensating you for your losses.
 If the judge believes the doctor intentionally acted in a careless manner, there is no cap on these damages.

-When a Birth Injury is Malpractice
+When is a Birth Injury Considered Medical Malpractice?

 Many people believe that if their child suffers an injury during birth, the doctor is automatically liable.
 Sometimes, though, these conditions occur as a natural complication of the birth process.
 There is little anyone can do to prevent them.